To1nTr3n/To1nTr3n/README.md

 - 🌱 I’m currently learning university
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about data analysic-python, sql server
-- ⚡ Fun fact: I'm just a tiny seed in the desert
+- ⚡ Fun fact: I'm just a tiny sand in the desert
--->
+-->  Dare not make an issue.